bubkoo/find-monorepo-root/README.md

 # find-monorepo-root
-Find the root of a monorepo with Yarn workspaces, Bolt or pnpm
+Find the root directory of a monorepo using Yarn workspaces, Bolt, Lerna or pnpm